CARC B11 Active

 Cause Frequency

-Claim submitted to wrong payer initially The claim was originally submitted to an incorrect payer and was transferred to the correct one, which then determined the service is not a covered benefit Most Common
+Claim submitted to wrong payer The claim was submitted to a payer that does not cover the patient, and the payer transferred it to what they identified as the correct payer/processor Most Common

 How to Resolve